 Having enjoyed a morning of outdoor fun, return to Kells for a delicious lunch at The Headfort Arms Hotel before journeying on to the village of Slane where you can take an Electric Bike tour or visit the Farmer’s Market at Rockfarm Slane.
 Slane

-Or if you prefer a more high-octane pursuit, White River Karting, offers junior karts for 8 to 12 year olds.
+Or if you prefer a more high-octane pursuit, try White River Karting.
 With amazing outdoor circuits you really will feel as though you’re part of a Formula 1 team.

 Enjoy some dinner at the Monasterboice Inn before taking a walk around the ancient monastic site nearby to see its famous medieval High Crosses.